Theory and Architecture of Syndrome-Resolved Logical Gates: Abstract

 \section{Abstract}

-We introduce a general framework for weak transversal gates---probabilistic implementation of logical unitaries realized by local physical unitaries---and propose a novel partially fault-tolerant quantum computing architecture that surpasses the standard Clifford+T architecture on workloads with million-scale Clifford+T gate counts.
-First, we prove the existence of weak transversal gates on the class of Calderbank-Shor-Steane codes, covering high-rate qLDPC \black{and topological codes such as surface code or color codes}, and present an efficient algorithm to determine the physical multi-qubit Pauli rotations required for the desired logical rotation.
-Second, we propose a partially fault-tolerant Clifford+$\phi$ architecture that performs in-place Pauli rotations via a repeat-until-success strategy; phenomenological simulations indicate that a rotation of $0.003$ attains logical error of $9.5\times10^{-5}$ on a surface code with $d=7$ at physical error rate of $10^{-4}$, while avoiding \black{the spacetime overheads of magic state factories, small angle synthesis, and routing.} Finally, we perform resource estimation on surface and gross codes for a Trotter-like circuit with $N=108$ logical qubits to show that the Clifford+$\phi$ architecture outperforms the conventional Clifford+T approach by a factor of tens to a hundred in runtime due to natural rotation-gate parallelism.
-This work open a novel paradigm for realizing logical operations beyond the constraints of conventional design.
+We introduce a general framework for weak transversal gates---syndrome-resolved implementation of logical unitaries realized by local physical unitaries---and demonstrate its wide impact in three applications: partial fault-tolerant architecture, short-depth state preparation, and magic state distillation.
+Our theoretical contribution is to prove a sufficient condition for a general Calderbank-Shor-Steane code to admit weak transversal gates, and to present an efficient algorithm to determine the physical multiqubit Pauli rotations.
+To demonstrate the practicality of weak transversal gates in the near future, we propose a partially fault-tolerant Clifford+$\phi$ architecture that implements in-place Pauli rotations via a repeat-until-success strategy.
+Numerical simulations indicate that a rotation of $0.001$ attains a logical error of $9.6\times10^{-5}$ on a surface code with $d=7$ at a physical error rate of $\pphys=10^{-4}$, while avoiding the spacetime overheads of magic state factories, small angle synthesis, and routing.
+Resource estimates on surface and [[144,12,12]] bivariate bicycle codes for a Trotter-like circuit with $N=108$ logical qubits indicate runtime reductions of factors of 778 and 45, respectively, relative to the conventional Clifford+T execution, due to the natural parallelism of rotation gates. \black{Looking further ahead, we consider state-preparation tasks allowing postselection.
+We show that weak transversal gadgets prepare high-level equatorial magic states with a substantially improved cost-accuracy tradeoff, achieving up to a $10^3$-fold reduction in spacetime cost for a magic state at the 11th level of the Clifford hierarchy on a surface code of $d=11$.
+Furthermore, we integrate weak transversal gates into magic state distillation pipelines, reducing the logical error rate of level-2 distillation of the $\sqrt{T}$ state by up to a factor of 94 with a small increase in spacetime cost. } This work opens a novel paradigm for non-Clifford operations beyond conventional transversal and factory-based approaches.

 \onecolumngrid